Changissnz/nu_merchant_principal/README.md

-observers could probably conclude that the recipient of the Faustian bargain entered a <ins>doom-cycle</ins>, constructed by the forbidden merging of two cycles, but that is merely their speculation if that is their commentary's thesis.
+observers could probably conclude that the recipient of the Faustian bargain entered a <ins>doom-cycle</ins>, constructed by the forbidden merging of two cycles, but that is merely their theory if that is all to their commentary's thesis.